SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Developing/Developing_Automation_scripts_as_Visual_Studio_solutions.md

 # Developing Automation scripts as Visual Studio solutions

-As from DIS v2.31, similar to DataMiner protocols, it is also possible to develop Automation scripts as Visual Studio solutions.

-- An Automation script solution can contain multiple scripts, while a protocol solution can only contain one single protocol.
+- An Automation script solution can contain multiple scripts, whereas a connector solution can only contain one single connector.

-- C# projects that contain the code for the Exe blocks of an Automation script can contain multiple .cs files.
+- C# projects that contain the code for the C# Exe blocks of an Automation script can contain multiple .cs files.
 At compilation, the contents of those files will be combined into one Exe block.

 - DLL imports need to be configured on the C# project itself by adding references to the external components.
 These can be external DLL files (located in C:\\DataMiner\\ProtocolScripts or C:\\DataMiner\\Files) or other scripts in the same solution.